How to Approach Church Giving & Talk About it with Your Congregation

 1. Talking about giving too infrequently

 Even people who consider themselves regular attenders don’t come to your service every week.
-And church visitors obviously don’t have any way of knowing what you’ve talked about in the past.
-But because it is an uncomfortable topic, a lot of churches only actually talk about giving a couple of times a year.
+And church visitors obviously don’t have any way of knowing what you’ve talked about in the past (unless you’ve got a church app with a content repository).
+But because giving can be an uncomfortable topic, a lot of churches only actually talk about giving a couple of times a year.
 Even if you assume members remember everything they’ve heard you say about giving in the past, there are a lot of people who have likely never heard you say anything about it at all.

 God is working in each person’s heart, battling against their selfishness and dismantling their excuses.
 If you don’t take regular opportunities to remind people how your app works, talk about the impact of your church’s generosity, or explain why giving is important, then you make it that much easier for the excuses to prevail.